ionic-team/ionic-site/docs/nightly/api/directive/ionRefresher/index.md

       <td>
         <p>The <a href="/docs/nightly/api/directive/ionSpinner/"><code>ionSpinner</code></a> icon to display
 after user lets go of the refresher.
 The SVG <a href="/docs/nightly/api/directive/ionSpinner/"><code>ionSpinner</code></a>
-is now the default, replacing rotating font icons.</p>
+is now the default, replacing rotating font icons.
+Set to <code>none</code> to disable both the spinner and the icon.</p>

       </td>